mab253/software-interventions-spring22/lectures/week4/links.md

 **other tools:**

-- [receive-sms-free.cc](https://receive-sms-free.cc/), free temporary phone numbers - *not super consistent!*
+- [receive-sms-free.cc](https://receive-sms-free.cc/), free temporary phone numbers - *not super consistent, but can be a helpful tool!*